PaintWithBob/paint-with-bob/README.md

 [![Build Status](https://travis-ci.org/PaintWithBob/paint-with-bob.svg?branch=master)](https://travis-ci.org/PaintWithBob/paint-with-bob)

-🎨 Paint with Bob, Experience the Joy of Painting with Friends or Strangers! 🎨
+🎨 Paint with Bob - Experience the Joy of Painting with Friends or Strangers! 🎨

 ![Paint With Bob Usage Demo Gif](./readmeAssets/paintWithBobDemoReadme.gif)

+## Motivation

+Paint with Bob is an application that allows users to paint with public domain, live streamed videos of Bob Ross.
+You can invite friends to join your lobby, with live updates of each other's canvases and a synced video feed, to watch each other experience the Joy of Painting.
+The canvas uses [literally canvas](http://literallycanvas.com/), and gives the nostalgia of the great MS Pain programs of yesteryear.
+This project was done as a School Project at CSULB, for CECS 491B (Senior Project), by Kyle Wadsworth, Aaron Turner, Josh Warejko, and Chelsea Soldan.

 ## Usage